 Scheme Property means the property of the Company to be given to the Depositary for safe-keeping, as required by the FCA Regulations.

-Share Class means a particular class of shares as described in Section 4.
+Share Class means a particular class of shares in the Company as described in Section 4.

 Shareholder means a holder of shares in the Company.